A Spring Walk to View Frog’s Spawn

 They remind me of my childhood, when I used to collect frog spawn in a jam jar of water, to take to school.
 My classmates and I deposited our collections into a fish tank in the classroom, delighting when the eggs eventually hatched into tadpoles with little tails.
 These tadpoles morphed into tiny frogs, which we released into the wild once again.

-I do not know if children still collect frog spawn today, and wonder if it would have been kinder to leave the eggs in their original birthplace?
+I do not know if children still collect frog spawn today, and wonder if it would not have been kinder to leave the eggs in their original birthplace?

 I do know that Nature is a remarkable teacher, and my love of the outdoors grew from those early insights into frogs and their offspring…